wallarm/product-documentation/docs/latest/waf-installation/kubernetes/kong-ingress-controller/deployment.md

 !!! info "Preview release"
     The current implementation of Kong Ingress Controller with integrated Wallarm services is the preview stage of the solution.

-The solution is deployed from the [Wallarm Helm chart].
+The solution is deployed from the [Wallarm Helm chart](https://github.com/wallarm/kong-charts-preview).

 The **key features** of the Kong Ingress Controller with integrated Wallarm services: